microsoft/CNTK/Tools/cntk-binary-drop/linux/1bitsgd/license/CNTK-1bit-SGD-License-ReadMe.md

 * CNTK 1bit-SGD Non-Commercial Usage License

-Both Licenses are included in the root folder of the CNTK 1bit-SGD Repository.
+Both Licenses are included in this folder.

 See the descriptions of the Licenses listed above in CNTK Wiki at https://github.com/microsoft/cntk/wiki/CNTK-1bit-SGD-License